• Skip to primary navigation

 Instructions

-• In a stand mixer fitted with the paddle attachment, combine butter and both sugars.
-Combine until light and fluffy.
+• In a stand mixer fitted with the paddle attachment combine the butter and both sugars.
+Beat until light and fluffy.

 Nutrition